Treaty of Versailles: First World War

-US shapes the peace terms with the Fourteen Points
+Role of the Fourteen Points

-The United States entered the war against the Central Powers in 1917 and President Woodrow Wilson largely shaped the peace terms.
-His war aim was to detach the war from nationalistic disputes and ambitions.
+The United States entered the war against the Central Powers in 1917 and President Woodrow Wilson played a significant role in shaping the peace terms.
+His expressed aim was to detach the war from nationalistic disputes and ambitions.
 On 8 January 1918, Wilson issued the Fourteen Points.
 They outlined a policy of free trade, open agreements, and democracy.
 While the term was not used, self-determination was assumed.
 It called for a negotiated end to the war, international disarmament, the withdrawal of the Central Powers from occupied territories, the creation of a Polish state, the redrawing of Europe's borders along ethnic lines, and the formation of a League of Nations to guarantee the political independence and territorial integrity of all states.

-It called for a just and democratic peace uncompromised by territorial annexation.
+It called for what it characterised as a just and democratic peace uncompromised by territorial annexation.
 The Fourteen Points were based on the research of the Inquiry, a team of about 150 advisors led by foreign-policy advisor Edward M. House, into the topics likely to arise in the expected peace conference.

 Armistice

 During the autumn of 1918, the Central Powers began to collapse.
 Desertion rates within the German army began to increase, and civilian strikes drastically reduced war production.
 On the Western Front, the Allied forces launched the Hundred Days Offensive and decisively defeated the German western armies.

-Sailors of the Imperial German Navy at Kiel mutinied, which prompted uprisings in Germany, which became known as the German Revolution.
+Sailors of the Imperial German Navy at Kiel mutinied in response to the naval order of 24 October 1918, which prompted uprisings in Germany, which became known as the German Revolution.
 The German government tried to obtain a peace settlement based on the Fourteen Points, and maintained it was on this basis that they surrendered.
 Following negotiations, the Allied powers and Germany signed an armistice, which came into effect on 11 November while German forces were still positioned in France and Belgium.

-Occupation

-The terms of the armistice called for an immediate evacuation of German troops from occupied Belgium, France, and Luxembourg within fifteen days.

-In addition, it established that Allied forces would occupy the Rhineland.
-In late 1918, Allied troops entered Germany and began the occupation.
+Many aspects of the Versailles treaty that were later criticised were agreed first in the 11 November armistice agreement, whilst the war was still ongoing.
+These included the German evacuation of German-occupied France, Belgium, Luxembourg, Alsace-Lorraine, and the left bank of the Rhine (all of which were to be administered by the Allies under the armistice agreement), the surrender of a large quantity of war materiel, and the agreed payment of "reparation for damage done".

+German forces evacuated occupied France, Belgium, and Luxembourg within the fifteen days required by the armistice agreement.
+By late 1918, Allied troops had entered Germany and began the occupation of the Rhineland under the agreement, in the process establishing bridgeheads across the Rhine in case of renewed fighting at Cologne, Koblenz, and Mainz.
+Allied and German forces were additionally to be separated by a 10 km-wide demilitarised zone.